This article takes an in-depth look at the costs of building your own home and the pros and cons.

 If you use a home builder, you can get an FHA loan, VA loan, or conventional loan to purchase the house.
-The home builder will require a pre-approval letter and a 1-2% deposit to get started on construction.
+The home builder will require a pre-approval letter and a 1-2% deposit to start construction.
 This deposit is non-refundable but goes towards your down payment on a loan.

 FHA loans require a credit score of 580 and a 3.5% downpayment.
 VA loans require no downpayment at all, and the credit requirements for VA loans are flexible.

 You will need to get your loan lined up before the home is completed.
-Once your house is ready, you will continue with a mortgage just like you would on any other home.
+Once your house is ready, you will continue with a mortgage like any other home.

 Average price per square foot

 The latest available data from the National Association of Home Builders gives us insight into the average cost per square foot of single-family homes in 2015.